andrewdempsey2018/B-Care/README.md

 ## Imagery
 ### Logo
+[Canva](https://www.canva.com/) was used to design a custom logo and favicon.
 # Features
 ## Existing Features
+-  Navigation menu
+    - responsive on all devices
+    - hamburger menu on smaller devices

+- Footer
+    - the footer is standard across all pages on the website
+    - it consist of brand's purpose, navigation links (visible only on large devices), and contact details - copyright information at the very bottom

+- Responsiveness
+    - by using the mobile-first approach, the website will be built to be fully responsive

+- Registration option for admin user
+- Manage / Approve / Delete stories for admin user
+- 404 and 500 error pages
+    - if a user navigates to a page which does not exist or if they do not have permission to access, they will be directed to a 404 error page
+    - if there are an internal problems with the server, a 500 error page will appear

 ## Future Implementation
+- Back to top arrow button
+- Pagination on Share a Story page
+- Animate on scroll library (AOS)
+- Functionality for a user to add / update / delete news articles

 # User Types and permissions
 There are two types of users that this website is designed for: